tea-ok/movie-wizard/docs/README.md

     - [Cleaned the data](../data.ipynb) using my Data Science skills.
     - Wrote a [script](../scripts/populate_db.py) to insert the 2 million+ titles into the database.
     - Created a Django project and app, and connected it to the database.
+    - Adding middleware such as CORS and authentication to the project.

 2. Created the models for the database schema:

     - [accounts/models.py](../movie_wizard/accounts/models.py)
         - Using the built-in Django `User` model for authentication.
-        - Features a `UserProfile` model which adds a new table for storing the user's date of birth, with a one-to-one relationship with the User model.
+        - Created an additional `UserProfile` model which adds a new table for storing the user's date of birth, with a one-to-one relationship with the User model.
     - [titles/models.py](../movie_wizard/titles/models.py)
         - Features a `Title` model which stores the title's `title_type`, `primary_title`, `original_title`, `is_adult`, `start_year`, `end_year`, `runtime_minutes`, `genres` and `average_review`.
         - `average_review` is a calculated field which is updated every time review is saved or deleted.